Olisehgenesis/barterdocs/README.md

 ## Specifications

-Barter is available in three models:

-1. **Barter Enterprises:**
+### 1. Barter Enterprises

 - For large companies and sellers with verified credibility.
 - Goods are rendered and sold as Barter Vitems.
 - Barter Batches are produced within specific periods, with non-editable specified amounts.

-2. **Barter POS:**
+### 2. Barter POS

 - Implemented in service centers like bars, shops, and clubs.
 - Assigned unique Barter ID or QR code for scanning.
 - Dashboard displays items available for receipt, allowing users to prepay and credit funds to the company.

-3. **Barter Buy:**
+### 3. Barter Buy

 - A platform for purchasing items on Barter.
 - Users prepay, hold items in their Barter accounts, and can resell, redeem, or gift them.

 ## Unique Features